Burg Raabs an der Thaya: History

-The first written records related to the lord of the castle "Gotfridi in castrum Racouz" is in Czech Cosmas Chronicle from 1100.
+The first written records related to the lord of the castle "Gotfridi in castrum Racouz" is in Bohemian Cosmas Chronicle from 1100.
 From the years 1074 and 1076 are named forest areas "silva Rogacz" ("Rogacz forest" - territory around the later town Horn), they are named in two royal gifts for the margraves of the Babenberg family.

 The castle has been called Rakous (formerly Rakús) by neighbouring Czechs, which is the origin of the Czech and Slovak name for Austria as a whole, Rakousko/Rakúsko.

 Instability in South Moravian space in the first half of the 11th century led to repeated conflicts.
 For example, in the Altahensis annales it is recorded that in 1082 the son of Margrave Adalbert took one of the towns at the present northern provincial border after it was forcibly taken from his father by the Přemyslids.
 After the extinction of the Raab Counts in the male line (around 1192) the western territory with the castle passed to Count Hirschberg-Tollenstein.

-In 1252, Czech King Přemysl Otakar II acquired the whole county.
-Owner of the castle became Vok I. of Rožmberk from Czech noble clan Vítkovci.
+In 1252, Bohemian King Přemysl Otakar II acquired the whole county.
+Owner of the castle became Vok I. of Rožmberk from Bohemian noble clan Vítkovci.
 In 1282, the Castle passed to Habsburgs, because after 1278 a large part of the county was confiscated by King Rudolf.